Finger on the pulse: The best smart rings of 2025

 RingConn smart ringRingConn

-If you like the Oura Ring, but don't fancy paying for a monthly subscription, then the RingConn smart ring might be a good alternative.
-With a slightly cheaper RRP of $279 – and occasionally cheaper than $240 when it's on sale – it undercuts the Oura Ring while still offering plenty of similar features.
+If you like the Oura Ring, but don't fancy paying for a monthly subscription, then we think that the RingConn smart ring might be a good alternative.
+It undercuts the price of the Oura Ring while still offering plenty of similar features.

 The ring tracks sleep, heart rate, skin temperature, stress, blood oxygen, daily activity, and estimates calorie burn.
 The companion app provides plenty of data and includes a summary at the top of the screen that presents your vital statistics in an easy to digest rating format: Excellent, Good, or Improvable.

-While there are some question marks over the accuracy of some of its tracking, and it tracks activity in general, rather than specific workouts, it's cheaper price and lack of subscription make this an affordable alternative to the Oura Ring.
+While there are some users who question the accuracy of some of its tracking, it does track activity in general, rather than specific workouts – and that's understandable when you look at the affordable price tag.
+Plus, the lack of subscription make this an affordable alternative to the Oura Ring.

 Pros